Dakota State University or specific programs offered are accredited by the following agencies:

 - Graduate Programs

-- Masters degree programs are approved in education, information systems, information assurance and computer security, health informatics, analytics, computer science and business administration.
+- Master’s degree programs are approved in education, information systems, information assurance and computer security, health informatics and information management, analytics, applied computer science and business administration.

 - Doctorate of Science degree programs are approved in information systems and in cyber security.